 4.3 Ghee as an Anupana (Carrier Substance)

-5. Culinary Uses of Cow Ghee 5.1 Cooking at High Temperatures
+5. Culinary Uses of Cow Ghee5.1 Cooking at High Temperatures

 5.2 Enhancing Flavors in Dishes